 Plan your Visit

-A map of the grounds can be found in the “Survival Guide” or in the center of the Field Day of the Past newspaper.
-There are four maps located on the grounds at the Information Booth, Sawmill Complex, Log Cabin, and Short Pump Grocery.
+A map of the grounds can be found on the tips section of the website or in one of our show pamphlets available at the Information Booth.
+There are four maps located on the grounds.
 These maps will allow you to place yourself on the grounds as well as pointing out sights of interest.

 Take Advantage of What We Know

 This is not our first rodeo…or fair.
 If you are unsure of something, ask one of our volunteers or staff members.
 They can give you directions, provide information, or tell you a really great story or two.
 Many of the volunteers have in-depth knowledge of what they are doing.
 Don’t be afraid to ask!

 Field Day of the Past at Redfield Farm covers a lot of space, and it can get very hot in September.
 Remember to stay hydrated, wear layers, and wear comfortable shoes.
 Take a break when you need to by finding the shade of a tree or stopping at a nearby picnic table.

 Again, Field Day encompasses 50 acres, there are tons of people and a lot going on.
 Make sure you keep an eye on all members of your group, especially the little ones.
 The best way to avoid risks is to be prepared for them.
 Plan a rendezvous point in case a member gets separated from the rest of the party.
 (The Ferris Wheel or the flagpole are great examples).
 If you find yourself without a little member, report it to anyone with a Field Day of the Past name badge.

 Please remember we cannot make announcements for lost members of your party.

 There are portable toilets available throughout the grounds supplied by S.B.
 Cox.
 Handwashing stations are available near the animal exhibits.
 Please bring a hand sanitizer or hand wipes if you need them!